itzler/blog/_posts/2020-08-11-welcome-to-jekyll.markdown

 An optimal token model is one that:

-- a) Incentivizes all sets of protocol participants to perform their given role
+- a) Incentivizes all sets of protocol participants to perform their given role (i.e. supply side revenue), while minimizing extraction on users
 - b) Incentivizes all sets of protocol participants to own a single capital instrument as unified upside incentive
 - c) Redistributes ownership of future cash flows to participants in order of importance
 - d) Maximizes retained cash flow - either paid out to or claimable by the capital instrument - after accomplishing a, b, and c